SeanHwangG/test/computer-science/os.md

 > Terms

+* Binding: process of connecting client to server
+  * server when it starts up exports its interface
+  * client before issuing any calls, imports server
+  * import and export operations are explicit in server and client programs

 * IDL (Interface definition language): specifies names, parameters and types for all client callable server procedures
   * Stub compiler reads IDL and produces two stub procedures for each server procedure (client, server)
   * Stubs are responsible for managing all details of remote communication between client and server

+* quorum: min # servers on which distributed operation needs to be performed successfully to declare success of operation
+  * [+] enforces the consistency requirement needed for distributed operations

+* Marshalling: packing of procedure parameters into a message packet
+  * stubs call type-specific procedures to marshal / unmarshal the parameters to a call

 * Messages: initally programmers handcoded to send requests and response
   * [-] format, packing and unpacking, often asynchronous
   * [-] server decode and dispatch to handlers
   * [-] not a natural programming model

-> Terms

-* Binding: process of connecting client to server
-  * server when it starts up exports its interface
-  * client before issuing any calls, imports server
-  * import and export operations are explicit in server and client programs

-* Marshalling: packing of procedure parameters into a message packet
-  * stubs call type-specific procedures to marshal / unmarshal the parameters to a call

 * Mounting: Before a client can access files on a sever, client must mount file systme on sever
   * Servers maintain ACLs of clients that can mount their directories